 Please explore the tabs below to learn the history of The Skating Club of Boston®.
 Each tab highlights a different category of the Club’s past and its influence on figure skating in the United States.

-The Club, established in 1912, has organized two World Championships on behalf of the International Skating Union and two U.S. Championships on behalf of the United States Figure Skating Association, more in a few short years than at any other time in its history.
+The Club, established in 1912, has organized two World Championships on behalf of the International Skating Union and eight U.S. Championships on behalf of the United States Figure Skating Association, more in a few short years than at any other time in its history.
 Let us hope that the Club will, in the future, continue to organize as it has in the past, New England Regional and Eastern Sectional championships, by which its competitors seek to qualify for the U.S. Championships.
-In fact the Club founded the New England Championships in 1943, which became the Regional competition in 1949.
-It will again hold that championship in 2018, continuing its leadership in the organizing of the Regional and Sectional championships in New England for the benefit of all the clubs in the Region.
+In fact, the Club founded the New England Championships in 1943, which became the Regional competition in 1949.
+It held that championship again in 2018, continuing its leadership in the organizing of the Regional and Sectional championships in New England for the benefit of all the clubs in the region.
 It also undertook to find land and to plan for a new multi-rink facility.
 The first of these projects was at Lincoln Street in Brighton, through an exchange of property with Harvard University.
-The second was in Norwood, which was eventually cancelled due to unacceptable controls on the use of the property imposed by the developer.
-At the present time, the Club continues to search for a suitable site inside Route 128.
+The second was at the Upland Woods development in Norwood, which was eventually cancelled due to unacceptable controls on the use of the property imposed by the developer.
+In October 2017, the Club purchased 32 acres of land at 750 University Avenue in Norwood, which was being used at that time by the Lost Brook Golf Course.
+Earlier in February 2017, the Club closed on a sale of its adjoining property known as 1234 Soldiers Field Road, which had on it the Day’s Inn Motel, as a long-term lessee.
+Partial proceeds from the sale were used to purchase the land at 750 University Avenue.

 The Early Years